netlify/build/packages/netlify-plugin-search-index/README.md

 ## What it does

-on `postBuild`, this plugin goes through your HTML files, converts them to searchable text, and stores them as a JSON blob in `/searchIndex/searchIndex.json`.
+On `postBuild`, this plugin goes through your HTML files, converts them to searchable text, and stores them as a JSON blob in `/searchIndex/searchIndex.json`.
 You can customize the folder name in case of conflict.

 You can request this blob in your clientside JavaScript, or you can use the generated function that reads this and